 The Picture button allows you to see the current picture with no palettes, icons or highlighting in the way.
 In addition, by default the rendering is to a higher standard than in the general display, so that many artefacts will disappear.
-The quality of the picture display is controlled in the Preferences.
-A long click on a rendered picture will return you to normal mode.
-A short click will bring up a couple of buttons - "Done" to exit picture mode, and "Save" to export the current picture.
-Click Save and you will be presented with the export dialog - shown below to the right.
+The quality of the picture display is controlled in the picture mode, and "Save" to export the current picture.
+Click Save and you will be presented with the export dialog - shown to the right.